Edimentals: The Art of Edible Ornamentals. A One-Day Course Culminating with an Evening Meal at Local Inn. | 8th October 2026.

 • Guided tasting of fresh leaves and flowers

-• Understanding the flavour profiles of ornamental edibles
+• Understanding the flavour profiles of edible ornamentals

 • Identifying plants that elevate salads, garnishes and cooked dishes